glass half-empty

 If I drew up a two-column table of Jacob’s life there’d be some bad & sad things in Column A. Column B would show some definite upsides & pluses to Jacob’s life.
 Column A Evils.
 Column B Goods.

-There aren’t many bible characters bigger than Jacob.
-He was one of the great & famous patriarchs of the whole Jewish race.
-But getting near the end he figured that he’d lived a pretty dismal Column A life.
+There aren’t many bible characters bigger than Jacob – one of the great & famous patriarchs of the whole Jewish race.
+But getting near the end of his life Column A loomed pretty large.

 Note: quote from Genesis 47:9 (NASB)